Solvent Abuse Facts, Information and Research

 Alcohol and drug misuse and treatment statistics England

-• 327 adults were in treatment services for solvent abuse between April 2021 – March 2022.
+• 390 adults received treatment for solvent abuse between April 2022 – March 2023, an increase of 19% on the year before.

 Facts about solvent abuse policy